Chengdu Goldenport Circuit: The circuit

 A1 Team Australia's driver John Martin said driving on the track was like "old Mario Kart on Nintendo" because the bumps on the circuit made his car jump.
 There were puddles on the circuit which never dried up during the weekend and they caused spins.
 He also said that the surface is not ideal because the water was rising to the surface, as the track was built on part of a swamp.

 Lap records

-The official fastest race lap records at the Chengdu Goldenport Circuit are listed as:
+The fastest official race lap records at the Chengdu Goldenport Circuit are listed as: